Frequently Asked Questions

 - + - Do you provide emergency support if I’ve been broken into and need help reviewing footage?

-Our technicians explain how to review and export video footage after each installation is completed and instructions are then emailed as a reference.
-We will also help to retrieve footage for law enforcement if needed.
+Our technicians explain how to review and export video footage after each installation is completed and instructions are then emailed as a reference (including video tutorials).
+We will also help to retrieve footage for law enforcement if needed and a police report has been obtained.

 - + - Is there any training after a camera system is installed?